stevewoolcock/WrenSharp/README.md

 // Output: 2
 ```

 This example could easily be extended with methods to manipulate the list.
-Try adding foreign method bindings for `add` and `remove`.
+Try adding foreign method bindings for `add(item)` and `remove(item)`.

-When you no longer need to share a managed object with Wren, it needs to be removed from the VM's shared data table to ensure it is eligable for garbage collection.
+When you no longer need to share a managed object with Wren, it needs to be removed from the VM's shared data table to ensure it becomes eligable for garbage collection.

 ```cs
 WrenSharedDataHandle handle;